 Easy Christmas Cookies

-The Christmas countdown has started for holiday bakers who plan ahead so they aren’t rushing around the kitchen at the last minute.
+The Christmas countdown has started for holiday bakers who plan, so they aren’t rushing around the kitchen at the last minute.

 These spiced rum oatmeal raisin cookies are great for bakes sales or part of your Christmas cookie recipe book.

-Alternatively, you can use coconut rum which I have done although the flavour is not as powerful as the spiced rum.
+Alternatively, you can use coconut rum which I have done, although the flavour is not as robust as the spiced rum.

-If you don’t like rum you can leave it out because all you’re really doing is soaking the raisins to plump them full of flavour.
+If you don’t like rum, you can leave it out because all you’re doing is soaking the raisins to plump them full of flavour.